sssshefer/covid-data/README.md

 ## Features and Functionality
 - **Interactive Map**: Users can view COVID-19 data on a global map, with the option to select the data type (new or cumulative) and metrics (positive cases or deaths).
-- **Real-time Data Updates**: The data updates automatically, showing the most recent information available.
 - **Customizable Views**: Dropdown menus allow users to select countries and different data types, adjusting the map and accompanying charts accordingly.
-- **Data Visualization**: Visualizations include a choropleth map, bar plots for cases and deaths, and the ability to track trends over time.
+- **Data Visualization**: Visualizations include a bubble map, bar plots for cases and deaths, and the ability to track trends over time.

 ## Implementation
 The implementation of this project is dynamic and relies on reactive programming provided by the Shiny framework.
 The map and data visualizations are updated in real-time based on user inputs.
-This ensures that the map reflects the current state of the pandemic across the globe, as well as detailed metrics for specific countries.
+This ensures that the map reflects the selected state of the pandemic across the globe, as well as detailed metrics for specific countries.

 The project uses a combination of R packages for data handling, map rendering, and interactive plotting:
 - **Leaflet**: For rendering the interactive map with COVID-19 case and death data.